olvrMns/DevMobileFinal_420-512/README.md

     - the data isn't stored, but used in realtime as needed in the catalog page
 - passwords are encrypted
 - ...

+## Description of the backend:

+### It is in the backend that we have all the endpoints and the SQL requests as well as the SQL schema

 ## REF
 - [fix __dir](https://stackoverflow.com/questions/64383909/dirname-is-not-defined-error-in-node-js-14-version)